top of page

 4. The Capital Freeze (or Firehose)

-Or worse, dump capital across headcount and brand fluff.
+Raise a round and stall.
+Or worse — dump capital across headcount and brand fluff.

 Deploying capital is a motion.